Vote-by-mail in Oregon: Lasting popularity

 Vote-by-mail in Oregon has maintained a high level of support since it was passed in 1998.
 A survey done in 2003 by Dr. Priscilla Southwell, a professor of Political Science at University of Oregon, shows that 81% of respondents favored the vote-by-mail system while 19% favored traditional voting at poll booths.
-The poll also shows high favorability among both registered Democrats (85%) and Republicans (76%).
+The poll also shows high favorability among registered Democrats (85%) and registered Republicans (76%) alike.
 Thirty percent of respondents said they voted more often since vote-by-mail was enacted.